 Other places in Tajikistan

-Finally Dushanbe, a city which is definitely lacking budget accommodation and we found to be poor value for money.
+Finally, Dushanbe, a city which is definitely lacking budget accommodation and we found to be poor value for money.
 We stayed at the Yeti Hostel, which we didn’t like much.
 It’s inevitable that we’ll get off to a bad start if we have to sleep in cramped dorms, and we were unlucky in that Dushanbe’s scant accommodation options were being stretched to the limit by an influx of Mongol Rally participants.
 The staff couldn’t cope with all the bookings and the disorganisation meant we would come back at the end of a day’s sightseeing not knowing whether our beds had been given to other travellers!
-We did meet some good people there but unfortunately the entire place felt very claustrophobic.
+We did meet some good people there but unfortunately, the entire place felt very claustrophobic.
 A couple of other downsides are that Yeti is located a long way from downtown Dushanbe and it doesn’t have a kitchen, forcing you to eat out.

 We met people who stayed at Green House who, although satisfied, didn’t rave about it and others who were at Hostel Hello, Dushanbe! which has the benefit of private rooms and gets good reviews.
 Both are more centrally located and, even though rooms with a private bathroom at Hello are US$40, I think we would be tempted if ever there is ever a next time in Dushanbe.

-Courtesy of Air Astana, that cancelled our flight out of Dushanbe, we got to spend a night at the Atlas Hotel.
+Courtesy of Air Astana, who cancelled our flight out of Dushanbe, we got to spend a night at the Atlas Hotel.
 At over a hundred dollars a night it was way out of our usual price range, but it’s a good hotel and worth considering if you’re looking for an upscale option, especially if Air Astana picks up the bill.
-The hotel is centrally located, the rooms were very comfortable, and staff were welcoming.
+The hotel is centrally located, the rooms were very comfortable, and the staff were welcoming.
 The food was mediocre but then this is Tajikistan!